MicrosoftDocs/learn/learn-pr/azure/connect-on-premises-network-with-expressroute/includes/3-how-expressroute-works.md

 Before you can connect to Microsoft cloud services using ExpressRoute, you need to have:

 - An ExpressRoute connectivity partner or cloud exchange provider that can set up a connection from your on-premise networks to the Microsoft cloud.
-You can find a list of partners at [ExpressRoute partners and peering locations](https://docs.microsoft.com/azure/expressroute/expressroute-locations-provider)
 - An Azure subscription that is registered with your chosen ExpressRoute connectivity partner.
 - An active Microsoft Azure account that can be used to request an ExpressRoute circuit.
 - An active Office 365 subscription, if you want to connect to the Microsoft cloud and access Office 365 services.